zdorow/TheScopeReport/README.md

 This is a java program that uses Jamf Pro API calls to collect information about device groups.
 It can be run on any computer that can access Jamf Pro from their web browser.
 It makes the text file inside the folder it was run in.

 Currently it runs a full scope report, leaving out blank fields, for the following Jamf Pro categories:
-Policies
+Policies,
-Mobile Applicaitons
+Mobile Applicaitons,
-Mobile Configuration Profiles
+Mobile Configuration Profiles,
-Mac Applicaitons
+Mac Applications,
-Mac Configuration Profiles
+Mac Configuration Profiles,
 Ebooks

 Requirements: JDK and JRE (Written in version 1.8)